momikey/rhea/doc/syntax-notes.md

 Rhea strings use the same notation as C for escaped characters such as `\n`.

-Single quotes are an acceptable alternative, with no different in function.
+Single quotes are an acceptable alternative, with no difference in function.

 ## Dictionaries